 Being all about performance, Nginx takes pride in being able to serve thousands of users at the same time.
 Nginx is a premiere web server, designed to be secure and scalable with lots of durability.
 It’s great for streaming media and accessing large files, and it’s no surprise many large data companies like Cloudflare,Wordpress.com, Facebook, Gitlab, and Twitter use Nginx.

-Do you want to quickly deploy or build for the long-term?
-That’s a huge question when making decisions about your tech stack.
+That’s a huge question for your business when making decisions about your tech stack.
 Be familiar with your tech stack and its implications, even if you’re not the technical lead on the product you’re trying to create.
 For instance, if you’re prioritizing low cost and flexibility, you may be switching parts of your tech stack in the years to come as you grow and scale.